 department of environmental geography

 The Department of Environmental Geography was founded in 1993 as a result of the cancellation of the former Geographical Institute of the Czechoslovak Academy of Sciences in the process of the transformation of the CAS.
 It was officially established as a territorially separated Centre for Environmental Geography, Institute of Geonics (Brno Branch).
-The Department was originally rooted in regional geographic research on the environment, but it has evolved and transformed into a workplace that follows a unique and distinct research agenda in the context of the Czech Academy of Sciences in integrating Human and Physical Geography.
+The Department was originally rooted in regional geographic research on the environment, but it has developed and transformed into a workplace that follows a unique and distinct research agenda in the context of the Czech Academy of Sciences in integrating Human and Physical Geography.

-Generally, the research activities are defined within the scope of Environmental Geography, which can be regarded from both theoretical and empirical points of view as intersecting elements of Human and Physical Geography.
-As environmental geographers, we study the spatial aspects of interactions between human individuals or societies and their natural and socio-political environments.
-Our research work is focused on three major topics: (i) all spheres of natural and built environments, including their physical, social, economic and cultural aspects; (ii) the mutual interdependencies of different components and their interactions with each other; and (iii) subsequent societal responses in the form of environmental problems or challenges.
-More specifically, our research focuses on the time-space dynamics and spatial patterns of on-going transition processes, the impacts of anthropogenic changes on both landscape and society, and last but not least, on the role of environmental protection in relation to landscape and urban planning, regional development and the quality of human life.
-We recognize the challenges that society needs to cope with during the current environmental crisis, and emphasizes the importance and unique role of Geography in understanding the processes of climate change adaptation, as well as the sustainability transition, by paying attention to particular geographic settings and spatial configurations, and the dynamics of the networks within which these processes are contextualized.
+More specifically, our research focuses on the time-space dynamics and spatial patterns of on-going transition processes, the impacts of anthropogenic processes and activities on both landscape and society, and last but not least, on the role of environmental protection in relation to landscape and urban planning, regional development and the quality of human life.
+We recognize the challenges that the contemporary society needs to cope with during the current environmental crisis, and emphasizes the importance and unique role of Geography in understanding the processes of climate change adaptation, as well as the sustainability transition, by paying attention to particular geographic settings, spatial configurations, and the dynamics of the networks within which these processes are contextualized.

 RESEARCH FOCUS AREAS AND RESEARCH GROUPS